alifarukm/alifarukm/README.md

 ### Hi there 👋
 ### You can call me 'AFK'

-- 🔭 I’m currently working on Oplog
+- 🔭 I’m currently working on ExtraWatts
 - 🌱 I’m currently learning Serverless Architectures
 - 👯 I’m collaborate on Itsbaseline
 - 📫 How to reach me: alifaruk.km01@gmail.com